Below, you'll find options for five upcoming NBA events, with prices getting started at $19. Get your NBA tickets via SeatPick today.

 How to buy NBA tickets?

-- Scroll to the top of the page and select the NBA game you wish to attend.
+- Scroll to the top of the page and select the NBA fixture you hope to attend.

-- You’ll be prompted to decide how many tickets you want and then you can browse all the listings.
-Sort the options by price or choose a specific location within the venue by using our filters.
+- You’ll be prompted to specify the number of tickets you require before being able to browse all the listings.
+Sort the options by price or use our filters to focus your search towards a specific part of the venue.

-- Once you’ve found a NBA ticket that meets your needs, continue to checkout to finalize your booking.
+- Select the NBA ticket that meets your needs and fill in your details at checkout to complete your booking.

-Explore tickets for 492 upcoming NBA events on SeatPick, with ticket prices ranging all the way from $1 to $199,747.
+Browse tickets for five future NBA events on SeatPick, with prices ranging from $19 to $83,314.

 How much are NBA tickets?

-NBA tickets vary in price depending on which game you want to go to and where you want to sit.
+NBA tickets will vary in price depending on a number of factors.
 The data SeatPick has on hand can provide our users with valuable and accurate insights.
-Currently, supporters can buy NBA tickets on our platform from $1.
-Meanwhile, the average NBA listing costs exactly $190 on SeatPick.
+Currently, supporters can purchase NBA tickets on our platform starting from $19.
+Meanwhile, the average listing on SeatPick is priced at $300.

 Are NBA tickets cheaper last-minute?